yeraydiazdiaz/lunr.py/docs/languages.md

 ## Notes on language support

-- Please note that using multiple languages means the terms will be stemmed twice according to the definitions on each language.
+- Using multiple languages means the terms will be stemmed once per language.
 This can yield unexpected results.
 - Compatibility with Lunr.js is ensured for languages that supported by both platforms, however results might differ slightly.
-    + Languages not supported by NLTK but by lunr.js:
+    + Languages supported by Lunr.js but not by Lunr.py:
         * Thai
         * Japanese
         * Turkish
-    + Languages upported by NLTK but not lunr.js:
+    + Languages supported by Lunr.py but not Lunr.js:
         * Arabic